Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 # AmazonVineExplorer
-Makes the Amazon Vine Website evan a bit better
+Makes the Amazon Vine Website even a bit better